-The Board is responsible for delivering sustainable value the shareholder.
-In this regard the Board oversees the management of the Company's business by challenging and approving the strategy and plans propose by management.
-The Board has delegated the day-to-day management of the Company to Absa Corporate and Investment Banking (CIB), SPV Management Team whose performance the Board monitors through regular operational and financial reporting.
+The Board is responsible for delivering sustainable value to the shareholder.
+In this regard, the Board oversees the management of the Company's business by challenging and approving the strategy and plans proposed by management.
+The Board has delegated the day-to-day management of the Company to CIB SPV Management Team, whose performance the Board monitors through regular operational and financial reporting.